Personal tools

 A ML model is a program that uses computational methods to make predictions or find patterns in a dataset.
 ML models are mathematical representations of the output of the training process.

-ML models are built using supervised machine learning algorithms that use labeled, unlabeled, or mixed data.
+ML models are built using supervised ML algorithms that use labeled, unlabeled, or mixed data.
 They are similar to mathematical functions, taking input data, making a prediction, and serving a response.

 ML models are different from rule-based programs because they don't need to be explicitly coded and can change over time as new data enters the system.

-Here are some steps to building a ML model:
+Here are some steps for implementing a basic ML algorithm:

 • Deploy the model